filakhtov/gentoo-use-docs/app-crypt/gcr.md

 This flag can be safely disabled.

 ### systemd
 Pass the `-Dsystemd=enabled` option to the meson build command.
-Install the systemd `.service` and `.socket` files for the `gcr-ssh-agent` daemon to allow socket-based agent activation.
+Install the systemd `.service` and `.socket` files for the `gcr-ssh-agent` daemon to allow socket-based agent activation and enable additional code in the daemon itself to properly support this mode of operation.

 This flag should only be enabled on systems that use systemd init daemon.